nlpsandbox/nlpsandbox-client/README.md

 NLP Sandbox Client Library for Python.
 This repository consists of 2 packages

-- `nlpsandboxsdk`: Python SDK client that wraps all the NLP Sandbox APIs
+- `nlpsandbox`: Python SDK client that wraps all the NLP Sandbox APIs
 - `nlpsandboxclient` - Convenience functions that infer user behavior of the SDK client.

 ## Specification